nixworks/public/news/2016/08/9/README.md

 ##### Royal Melbourne Institute of Technology
 ### [A study conducted at the Royal Melbourne Institute of Technology shows a positive correlation with playing online video games and higher test scores in math, science and reading while a negative correlation with social media use. ](/news/2016/08/9/a-study-conducted-at-the-royal-melbourne-institute-of-technology-shows-a-positive-correlation-with-playing-online-video-games-and-higher-tes.md)
-_Context: social media, video games, Royal Melbourne Institute of Technology_
+_Context: video games, Royal Melbourne Institute of Technology, social media_

 ## [Previous Day...](/news/2016/08/8/index.md)